 What are the Most Popular Small Business Tax Credits?

-So, in order to figure out which credits you may be eligible for, you must keep tabs on the release of new credits as well as the expiration of old credits.
+So, to figure out which credits you may be eligible for, you must keep tabs on the release of new credits as well as the expiration of old credits.

-This is why we’ve compiled a list of tax credits that are very popular.
+This is why we’ve compiled a list of very popular tax credits.
 The following credits probably aren’t going anywhere anytime soon:

 1. Small Business Health Care